sunkencity999/aiphishingdetector/README.md

 A Chrome extension that analyzes email headers and bodies directly within your browser to provide a phishing confidence score and highlights suspicious elements.
 Uses heuristics and an optional AI integration via an OpenAI-style API endpoint to improve accuracy.

+This extension has been enhanced with comprehensive logging, detailed documentation, unit tests, and improved error handling to ensure robust functionality and easier maintenance.

 ## Features

 - **Real-time Analysis**: Automatically analyzes emails when you open them in Gmail